-ADHD or Attention Deficit Hyperactivity Disorder is now recognized as a medial disorder and can affect men, women and children regardless of age and ethnicity.
+ADHD or Attention Deficit Hyperactivity Disorder is now recognized as a medical disorder, and can affect men, women and children, regardless of age and ethnicity.
 ADHD is linked with other health conditions and diseases and the good news is it can be treated, helping the person live a good quality life.

 It is important to remember that ADHD is not an outcome of bad behavior or bad parenting.
 Since ADHD is usually attributed to children, symptoms of adult ADHD can often be ignored.
 The fact is, children diagnosed with the condition continue to suffer from it as they grow into adulthood.
 During adolescence, the hyperactivity and impulsiveness may improve, but the inability to focus becomes worse.

 ADHD is considered genetic and has an effect on the way the brain functions.
 There is no cure for it.
 Proper diagnosis and treatment can help manage ADHD so that the individual can lead a meaningful life that is successful and happy.

 Contrary to common belief, ADHD is not an outcome of laziness or too much sugar.
 It is a neurological condition.
 When there is a shortage of the neurotransmitters norepinephrine and dopamine in the brain, the brain is unable to transmit these chemicals to its neurons.
 This causes ADHD.

 People with adult ADHD have a hard time managing their mess, being punctual and completing anything they start doing.
 (I just realized that sounds like me these days!)
 You’ll see them constantly butting in on others or say things without thinking.
 If they’re driving, they are distracted.
 They can’t focus.
 If they’re reading, they can’t keep at it.
 Whatever they do, they can’t stay with it till they’re done.
 Naturally this behavior interferes with their performance and damages their relationships.

 - hyperactivity or a tendency to be impulsive